MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

 # Azure Active Directory Authentication for Playfab Game Manager

-PlayFab now supports three methods of user authentication.
-The first two are the original PlayFab user authentication system and SAML.
-The third is now Azure Active Directory (Azure AD).
+PlayFab now supports two methods of user authentication.
+The first is the original PlayFab user authentication system.
+The second is Azure Active Directory (Azure AD).

 ### To create a new Azure AD user